Warmensteinach: Until the founding of the community

 Warmensteinach formed a community with Neuwelt.
 Towards the end of the 18th century, Warmensteinach had 73 properties (1 sawmill, 1 wire and sawmill, 1 weapon hammer, 1 ironworks, 13 estates, 10 half-estates, 13 small estates, 4 half-estates, 1 solden estate, 1 half-solden estate, 1 small solden estate, 1 small estate, 1 inn, 9 drip houses, 4 houses, 9 small cottages, 2 button-works).
 High jurisdiction belonged to the Bayreuth City Vogtei Office of Bayreuth.
 The village and community lordship, as well as the manorial lordship over all properties, belonged to the Amt Weidenberg.

 As part of the Prussian Principality of Bayreuth since 1792, Warmensteinach became part of France in the Treaties of Tilsit and was sold to the Kingdom of Bavaria in 1810.
 From 1797 to 1810, the town was under the jurisdiction of the Neustadt am Kulm Justice and Chamber Office.

 In 1812, as a result of the municipal edict, the Warmensteinach tax district was established.
 In addition to the main town, it included Brunnenhaus, Kaltensteinach, Neuhaus, Neuwelt, Neuwerk, Sonnengrün, and Zainhammer.
 At the same time, the rural municipality of Warmensteinach was created, to which Brunnenhaus, Neuwelt, Neuwerk, and Zainhammer belonged.
 Its administration and jurisdiction were assigned to the Weidenberg Regional Court, and its financial administration to the Bayreuth Rent Office (renamed Bayreuth Tax Office in 1919).
 With the municipal edict of 1818, Kaltensteinach was incorporated.
 Somewhat later, the Pfeiferhaus (Pfefferhaus) was founded on the municipal territory.
 From 1862, Warmensteinach belonged to the Bayreuth District Office (renamed Bayreuth District in 1939).
 Jurisdiction remained with the Weidenberg Regional Court (converted to Weidenberg District Court in 1879), and since 1931, the Bayreuth District Court has been responsible.
 In 1964 the municipality had an area of 3,061 km².

+Around 1944 - 1945, Warmensteinach was resulted of damage because the Allied Powers arrived after defeating Nazi Germany.